 There are significant discrepancies in how each provider defines a common carrier, and how the trip must be paid for to qualify for Baggage Delay coverage, so it’s crucial you read the Guide to Benefits for your credit card to understand the Baggage Delay policy.

-As an example, take a look at the contrasting policies from one of the most popular travel rewards cards.
+As an example, take a look at the policy from one of the most popular travel rewards cards.

 - Benefit kicks in after 6 hours